fanda2013/personal-leetcode-js-ts/README.md

-# Personal Leetcode Problem solutions in JavaScript and TypeScript
+# Personal Leetcode Problem solutions in JS and TS

 - Two Sum